-Which explains why islands like Cyprus (where we’ve worn t-shirts in winter in the middle of the day) and Mallorca are popular with people seeking little more than some therapeutic time sitting in the sunshine.
+Which explains why islands such as Mallorca, Crete and Cyprus, where we’ve worn t-shirts in winter in the middle of the day, are popular with people seeking little more than some therapeutic time sitting in the sunshine.

 I am fond of Mallorca, where the photo above was taken, and I am a big fan of the island in winter, when the clarity of light is just magic and the sea sparkles diamonds.
-Though I’d prefer to be going hiking in the hills or eating my way through the restaurants in the Old Town of Palma than lying on the beach with goose bumps.
+Though I’d prefer to be going hiking in Mallorca’s mountains or eating my way through the restaurants in the Old Town of Palma than lying on the beach with goose bumps.

 But then I was born in sunny Australia, we moved to the blistering United Arab Emirates in the late 90s, and now we’re living in tropical Cambodia.
 We’ve spent most of our lives living under the rays of that big ball of fire in the sky.

-I would like to know what that impulse to escape to warm climes feels like, to pin a picture of a tropical island on your work cork-board or the fridge in your kitchen at home – or Pinterest – and gaze at it longingly day after day, yearning to be in that frame.
+I would like to know what that impulse for sunny escapes, getaways to warm climes, feels like, to pin a picture of a tropical island on your work cork-board or the fridge in your kitchen at home – or Pinterest – and gaze at it longingly day after day, yearning to be in that frame.